Charleston Estate & Trust Attorneys

 Why You Need Wiles Law to Set Up a Workable SRT in Charleston

 Mistakes Can Be Costly

 If the trust agreement is flawed, for example, your beneficiaries may have to withdraw the whole account balance within 5 years of your death.
 It is also possible that an improperly crafted SRT may result in income tax problems for some or all of your beneficiaries.
 Problems may also arise after you die when your living trust must be divided into shares.
 It may be unclear whether the separate account rule remains available to each inheriting party.
 With the assistance of Wiles Law’s astute trust attorneys, you will be guided to name each of your heirs as a separate beneficiary or to create a separate trust for each one.
 Otherwise, you risk your personal priorities being overridden by laws you were not aware of.

 Wiles Law Is Here to Help

-Whether you are leaving the totality of your retirement funds to heirs, or are leaving some money to charities, our experienced trust attorneys will draft your SRT to your specifications and correctly establish designated shares on the retirement account beneficiary form (rather than in the SRT agreement) to ensure that the trust performs exactly as it’s supposed to.
+Whether you are leaving the totality of your retirement funds to heirs, or are leaving some money to charities, our experienced trust attorneys draft your SRT to your specifications and designate shares on the retirement account beneficiary form (rather than in the SRT agreement) to ensure that the trust performs exactly as it’s suppose to.
 If you live in Charleston and are looking to establish or improve your estate plan by adding a stand-alone retirement trust, we are fully prepared to protect you and your loved ones.